 Consumers should detail the circumstances of the complaint and what outcome they seek.

-Where a complaint directly involves the Hepatitis SA’s Executive Officer, the complaint will be referred to the Executive of the Hepatitis SA Board for action, who will follow a similar process to that outlined below.
+Where a complaint directly involves the Hepatitis SA’s Chief Executive Officer, the complaint will be referred to the Executive of the Hepatitis SA Board for action, who will follow a similar process to that outlined below.

-The Executive Officer will acknowledge receipt of the complaint to the person making the complaint, setting out the course of action to be followed.
+The Chief Executive Officer will acknowledge receipt of the complaint to the person making the complaint, setting out the course of action to be followed.

 - This course of action will include liaison with all relevant parties named in the complaint.